gsamokovarov/serializr/README.md

 end
 ```

-That's better.
-Yeah, your serializers can render fields your object don't
+That's fine.
+Your serializers can render fields your object don't respond to.

-respond to.
-This is a feature!
+Now, to render the JSON object, you need to say the following in your

-To render the JSON object, you just need to say the following in your controller:
+controller:

 ```ruby
 class UsersController < ApplicationController